Elvis Presley and his unusual buddy.

 He did nothing his way.

-"Colonel" Tom Parker.
-So much so that the King of Rock n Rock never performed outside
+As the movie correctly points out, his life was controlled by that sleazy carnival barker, "Colonel" Tom Parker.
+So much so that the King of Rock n Rock never performed outside the US because the slippery Parker didn't have or couldn't ever get a passport.

 If you would like to read the obituary I wrote about "Leo Cahill" click this link: